Summary

 Move to slide 11.
 Briefly introduce the lesson "Keep on Moving.
 It's About the Climb."

 Move to slide 12.
 Using the next strategy, I Notice, I Wonder, invite participants to create a T-chart with the left-hand column labeled "I Notice" and the right-hand column labeled "I Wonder."
-Ask participants to look at the picture on the slide write down everything they notice in the "I Notice" column.
+Ask participants to look at the picture on the slide and write down everything they notice in the "I Notice" column.
 In the "I Wonder," column, invite participants to pose questions they have about the picture.

 Move to slide 13.
 Briefly introduce the lesson "Sharing Is Caring."